-MSCI All Country World Ex-U.S. Index®.
-The MSCI ACWI Index Ex-U.S. is a free float-adjusted market capitalization weighted index that is designed to measure the equity market performance of developed and emerging markets.
-The MSCI ACWI Ex-U.S. consists of 44 country indices comprising 23 developed and 21 emerging market country indices.
-The developed market country indices included are Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Greece, Hong Kong, Ireland, Israel, Italy, Japan, Netherlands, New Zealand, Norway, Portugal, Singapore, Spain, Sweden, Switzerland, the United Kingdom.
-The emerging market country indices included are: Brazil, Chile, China, Colombia, Czech Republic, Egypt, Hungary, India, Indonesia, Korea, Malaysia, Mexico, Morocco, Peru, Philippines, Poland, Russia, South Africa, Taiwan, Thailand, and Turkey.
+MSCI ACWI ex USA Index.
+The MSCI ACWI ex USA Index is a free float-adjusted market capitalization weighted index that is designed to measure the equity market performance of developed and emerging markets.
+The MSCI ACWI Ex-U.S. consists of 46 country indices comprising 22 developed and 24 emerging market country indices.
+The developed market country indices included are Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Hong Kong, Ireland, Israel, Italy, Japan, Netherlands, New Zealand, Norway, Portugal, Singapore, Spain, Sweden, Switzerland, and the United Kingdom.
+The emerging market country indices included are: Brazil, Chile, China, Colombia, Czech Republic, Egypt, Hungary, India, Indonesia, Korea, Kuwait, Malaysia, Mexico, Peru, Philippines, Poland, Qatar, Saudi Arabia, South Africa, Taiwan, Thailand, Turkey, and United Arab Emirates.

 National Financial Services LLC.
-A wholly-owned subsidiary of Fidelity Global Brokerage Group, Inc., serves as custodian for the Funds and the MMIA.
+A wholly owned subsidiary of Fidelity Global Brokerage Group, Inc., serves as custodian for the Funds and the MMIA.
 The role of the Custodian is to hold securities in safekeeping, arrange settlement of any purchases and sales of such securities, collect information, dividends, and other income, and provide regular reporting to UMF Funds and Participants.

 NRSRO.
 A Nationally Recognized Statistical Rating Organization is a credit rating agency that is registered with the SEC.
-A NRSRO provides its opinion on the creditworthiness of an entity and the financial obligations (such as, bonds, preferred stock, and commercial paper) issued by an entity.
+An NRSRO provides its opinion on the creditworthiness of an entity and the financial obligations (such as bonds, preferred stock, and commercial paper) issued by an entity.
 Generally, credit ratings distinguish between investment grade and non-investment grade.
-For example, a credit rating agency may assign a "triple A" credit rating as its top "investment grade" rating for corporate bonds and a "double B" credit rating or below for "non-investment grade" or "high-yield" corporate bonds.
+For example, a creditrating agency may assign a "triple A" credit rating as its top "investment grade" rating for corporate bonds and a "double B" credit rating or below for "non-investment grade" or "high yield" corporate bonds.